tiimmyData/agriShield/README.md

 **AgriShield** - Helping Farmers Protect Their Harvest | Updated May 2025

-*Built with ❤️ for farmers in Nigeria 🇳🇬*
+*Built with ❤️ for farmers in Nigeria*